-We developed a unique approach to R&D tax credit claims.
+We developed a unique approach to creating an R&D Tax Credits Claim.
 It is recognised by HMRC, and flexible enough to be tailored to each of our client’s needs.
 We developed this process with time management in mind, taking minimal time from the client.
 It is a highly successful process, with a 100% success rate.

 Step 1 – Initial Consultation

-The first step of the process, involves a quick 10-minute phone call with one of our Tax Consultants, which will reveal if you are eligible to initiate a R&D tax credit claim.
+The first step of the process, involves a quick 10-minute phone call with one of our Tax Consultants, which will reveal if you are eligible to initiate an R&D tax credit claim.

 Step 3 – Tech Call

 Our specialist auditors will use their experience and case precedence to advise you on what is claimable.
-You will be pleasantly surprised as to what qualifies as R&D expenditure, as our clients are amazed as to the scope of their R&D tax credit claim.
-We will speak to the right people within your business, to uncover all R&D activity, to enable us to maximise your claim by identifying all qualifying embedded costs.
+Most clients are pleasantly surprised as to what qualifies as claimable expenditure for R&D Tax Credits.
+We will speak to the right people within your business to uncover all R&D activity; enabling us to maximise your claim by identifying all qualifying embedded costs, leaving no stone unturned!

-After receiving all the information, the specialised team compile the Technical Justification Document.
-While it is being compiled, even if we are not in constant contact, you get peace of mind knowing that your R&D tax credit claim is being submitted to HMRC in the best possible shape.
-A detailed report is written and constructed in accordance with HMRC best practices, and then it is submitted directly to HMRC, taking care of everything to ensure minimal blockages and queries.
+After receiving all required information, our expert team compile the technical justification document.
+While it is being compiled, you get peace of mind knowing that your R&D Tax Credits Claim is being submitted to HMRC in the best possible shape.
+A detailed report is written and constructed in accordance with HMRC best practices, then submitted directly to HMRC, taking care of everything to ensure a smooth journey with their processing department.

-Step 6 – Claim approved!
-Client receiving their benefit.
+Step 6 – Claim Approved!
+Client Receives Their Benefit

-HMRC take around 4 weeks to process the R&D tax credit claim and issue a rebate.
+HMRC take around 4 weeks to process the R&D Tax Credits Claim and issue a rebate.
 Our clients receive their reward for their investment in innovation, paid out as quick as two weeks from reports submission as our methods are approved and recognised by HMRC.
 This process generally takes approximately 8 weeks from start to finish, with the average time of client involvement minimized to only 3 hours, thanks to our streamlined process.

 What is the criteria for R&D eligibility?